Mahama, NDC deafening silence on Western Togoland attack worrying - Vim Lady

 Broadcast Journalist with Despite Media, Afia Pokuaa known widely as Vim Lady has questioned why the National Democratic Congress (NDC) and its leadership has failed to condemn the secessionist attacks in the Volta Region.

-The country woke up to the news of some secessionist group blocking roads leading to the Volta Region while clamoring for independence from Ghana.
+The country woke up to the news of some secessionist group blocking roads leading to the Volta Region while clamouring for independence from Ghana.

 Reports indicated that some of the members of the group numbering about 50 attacked police posts and took away ammunitions and cars belonging to the Police.